 For such a small town there is a lot of things to do and see including Opals, a Pioneer Cemetery and local eccentricities such as Arno’s Wall and the Musical Fence.
 The North Gregory Hotel is reportedly the first place Banjo Patterson’s Waltzing Matilda was ever performed, it was also the place where Qantas was launched.
 The Pub has been burnt down and reinvented over the years and now has a fantastic art deco façade, great meals and live entertainment.
 The Tattersalls Hotel has a more traditional country pub vibe and also does great food.
 The Waltzing Matilda Centre in the main street has recently reopened and tells the story of the song and the people that live in and are the heart and soul of Winton and Outback Queensland.

 The Royal Open-Air Theatre and Museum is one of the few remaining “deckchair theatres” still operating in Australia.
-During the Winter months Nostalgia nights are held and if you plan your trip to coincide with the Winton Film Festival you will be able to sit and watch award winning movies under the stars. www.experiencewinton.com.au
+During the Winter months, Nostalgia nights are held and if you plan your trip to coincide with the Vision Splendid Outback Film Festival. you will be able to sit and watch award winning movies under the stars. www.experiencewinton.com.au

 Getting here: Our next destination on the Dinosaur Trail is Richmond.
 Richmond is around 350kms from Winton via the Highway and a good unsealed dirt road. (you can take the bitumen the whole way but it will take a bit longer).
 Smaller than Winton, Richmond has a population of around 650, but it has everything you need with two pubs that do meals and two supermarkets.
 Places to Stay: There is a well-situated caravan park on the main road and right beside Lake Fred Tritton and a couple of Motels.
 The Dinosaur Trail: 100 million years ago, part of outback Queensland was covered by a huge inland sea called the Eromanga Sea, Fossils from the creatures that lived in this sea can be found all over the region and you get to discover them!